Old vs New Login Models

 ip vrf forwarding Mgmt-vrf

-aaa authentication login RADIUS-LIST group RAD-GROUP local
+aaa authentication login RADIUS-LIST group RAD-GROUP

-aaa authentication exec RADIUS-LIST group RAD-GROUP exec
+aaa authentication enable default group RAD-GROUP

-aaa authorization exec RADIUS-LIST group RAD-GROUP local
+aaa authorization exec RADIUS-LIST group RAD-GROUP

 line vty 0 4